House of Krazees

-House Of Krazees is an American hip hop group.
+House of Krazees is an American hip hop group.
 Formed in 1992 in Detroit, Michigan, they are most associated with the horrorcore subgenre.
 The group consists of rappers The R.O.C., Mr. Bones and Hektic, the latter of which also perform as a duo under the name Twiztid.
 After a lineup change and a 14 year break-up, the original lineup reformed in 2013 and is currently signed with Majik Ninja Entertainment.

-Biography
+History

 1992-1999: Early career

 House of Krazees was formed by friends Bryan Jones, Paul Methric and Jamie Spaniolo out of a shared love of horror films and hip hop music.
 Jones adopted the stage name R.O.C., Methric performed as EXP and Spaniolo as Big J. Methric and Spaniolo later changed their names to Hektic and Mr. Bones respectively.
 House of Krazees' catalog was only released on Compact Cassette until the group signed to Latnem Entertainment.
 Problems between House of Krazees and Latnem led the group to leave the label following its 1996 album, Head Trauma.
 That year, the group was scheduled to tour with Insane Clown Posse and Myzery, serving as an opening act for ICP.
 The tour was cancelled after Insane Clown Posse was dropped by Hollywood Records.
 They did tour with ICP and Myzery after the Great Milenko tour finally started after Island records bought the contract from Hollywood records.
 House of Krazees was only on a select number of dates because of tensions within the group.
 Methric and Spaniolo left House of Krazees in 1997, due to conflicts with the group's manager, Walter Stepanenko.

 R.O.C. continued to perform under the House of Krazees name with rapper Skrapz until 1999.
 R.O.C. and Skrapz also performed under the name "HaLFBrEEd".